 Reporting is crucial for disease surveillance and detection of disease outbreaks.
 Under the California Code of Regulations, Title 17 (Section 2500), public health professionals, medical providers and others are mandated to report more than 80 diseases or conditions to the Pasadena Public Health Department.
 In addition, persons in charge of any type of school are also required to report these diseases (Section 2508), as are laboratories (Section 2505).

 Physicians, surgeons, veterinarians, podiatrists, nurse practitioners, physician assistants, nurses, nurse midwives, infection control practitioners, medical examiners, coroners, dentists, and administrators of health facilities and clinics knowing of a case or suspected case of a communicable disease are required to report to the local health department (CCR, Title 17, Section 2500).
 In addition, anyone in charge of a public or private school, kindergarten, boarding school, or preschool is also required to report these diseases (Section 2508).

 The City of Pasadena Public Health Department remains up-to-date with the Centers for Disease Control and Prevention (CDC), the California Department of Public Health, American Pediatrics Association, and other accredited sources for medical information.
 Download the following notices below and check back often for more information on various changes to disease treatment and screening guidelines:

 Click on the link below to download a PDF of current health advisories and health updates.
 These messages are intended for healthcare providers.
-There are NO cases of Ebola Virus Disease in Pasadena and Los Angeles County.

 Click here to view News Releases issued by Los Angeles County Department of Public Health.